 Greyhound racing has meetings every day and there are live coverages.
 As such, quick fixes are never far from your reach.
 But even then, you should put a leash on yourself.
 Strive to specialise in one or two (at most) tracks.
 Give them your all and become an expert in them.
 This way, you’ll increase your understanding of the tracks and races and consequently your odds of winning.

-Keeping up with five meetings every work can be overwhelming and will take you ages to be an expert and reap better rewards.
+Keeping up with five meetings every week can be overwhelming and will take you ages to be an expert and reap better rewards.

-Try to find reasons to oppose the favourite, avoiding short price bets
+Try to find reasons to oppose your favourite greyhound, avoiding short-priced bets

-Understand how the dog’s preferred run style can affect how the race is run
+Understand how the greyhound’s preferred run style can affect how the race is run

-Trainers are creatures of habit, know where they like to win, and what dogs they do best with.
+Trainers are creatures of habit, know where they like to win, and what greyhounds they do best with

 Note that most trainers today operate from a place of financial lack and need to keep betting to cater to their bills.
 And though this is not always the case and is never made to be too obvious, be on the lookout for greyhounds that are coming back from lameness, a seasonal break and those that are unexposed.
 Those connected to the dog will know when it is picking.